-Pleckgate High School students experienced geography out of the classroom to help them learn to about rivers and flooding.
+Pleckgate High School pupils experienced geography out of the classroom to help them learn to about rivers and flooding.

 The school has been working with the Environment Agency’s Siddiq Patel and visited the Garstang Flood Gates, which help to hold the water back during heavy rainfall and then, once the rain stops, slow release it back into the River Wyre.

-The 60 Year 10 students also had to tackle wet conditions and cold temperatures but it didn’t dampen their spirits.
+The 60 Year 10 pupils also had to tackle wet conditions and cold temperatures but it didn’t dampen their spirits.

 “As part of the geography course work we will go on two field trips and this was one of them,” said Pleckgate’s Head of Geography, Ms Swales.